1,000+ Opportunities

 ** Visit the Large grant FAQ or view a recording of an online information session.
 Register for free on Submittable to review and complete applications.

-Based on current listing details, eligibility includes: Business owners, property owners, non-profit organizations, community developers, and entrepreneurs.
+According to the current listing, eligibility includes: Business owners, property owners, non-profit organizations, community developers, and entrepreneurs.
 For office, retail, light industrial, and mixed-use projects.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.